SPARTA WWW Site - SPARTA Documentation - SPARTA Commands

 Description:

-Unlike other computes that calculate per grid cell values, this compute does not take a "group-ID" for a grid cell group as an argument, nor a particle mixture ID as an argument.
-This is because it uses the number density and temperature calculated by other computes or fixes as input, and those computes or fixes use grid group IDs or mixture IDs as part of their computations.
+Note that unlike other computes which calculate per-grid values, this compute does not take a "group-ID" for a grid cell group or a particle mixture ID as an argument.
+This is because it uses the number density and thermal temperature calculated by other computes or fixes as input, and those computes or fixes use grid group IDs or mixture IDs as part of their computations.

 The formula used to calculate the mean free path (lambda) is given in (Bird94) as equation 4.77:

-NOTE: In October 2024, the formula to compute the mean free path was updated to the equation above, from (Bird94), equation 4.65:
+IMPORTANT NOTE: Prior to October 2024, a simpler formula was used for the mean free path, also from (Bird94), equation 4.65:

-The new formula is more accurate as it uses the number densities, translational temperatures and VSS parameters of each gases in the mixture, as opposed to using the flow total number density and the VSS parameters of only one species.
-This will make a significant difference for gas mixtures, in particular for reacting flow problems where the composition of the mixture changes significantly in time.
+The new formula is more accurate as it uses the number densities and VSS parameters of all gas species (sum over s) in the system, as opposed to using the total number density and the VSS parameters of only one species.
+This can make a significant difference for gas mixtures, in particular for reacting flow problems where the composition of the mixture changes significantly over time.

 The formula used to calculate the mean collision time (tau) is given in (Bird94) as equation 1.38 combined with 4.75: